 The second item which has some returns for both you and the Coral efforts by Mote Marine is to order your own "Protect our Reefs" Tag for your Car or Truck.

-Plus you can order that same tag for your Boat or other Trailers and each plate sold in the State of Florida provides a $25 donation to Mote Marine Laboratory and helps to fund coral reef research, restoration, education, and conservation and as reported to me, has become a great source of funding for staffing.
+Plus, you can order that same tag for your Boat or other Trailers, and each plate sold in the State of Florida provides a $25 donation to Mote Marine Laboratory and helps to fund coral reef research, restoration, education, and conservation as reported to me, has become a great source of funding for staffing.
 More information on getting one yourself can be found by clicking Here

 4. And for those like my Bride that need X amount of "Retail Therapy" every so many days...
 You can pick up some Mote Marine Merchandise and Swag from their shop by clicking Here

 Same goes the for our Coral Reef system in The Keys and other parts of Southeast Florida!
 Many of our favorite flat fishing targets like Tarpon, Permit, and Bonefish use these ecosystems to survive both as a food source for prey items that call these areas home.
 And while migrating to other areas to spawn...
 Here is a video that covers some of the economic benefits they provide:

-And though we do not support closure of any area to Recreational Fishing Hook and Line fishing (nothing like shooting the Goose that lays the Golden Eggs by doing such!)
+And though we do not support the closure of any area to recreational fishing hook and line fishing (nothing like shooting the goose that lays the golden eggs by doing so!)
 We do need to be careful in these areas and tread lightly.

 First, one of the best ways to do this is to use good electronics to traverse a body of water with little to zero impact on the ecosystem.
-Technology can be of huge help on that one to help stay clear of areas like Coral Reefs, Oyster Bars, and shallow Sea Grasses that can get hit by your prop and are not only extremely hard on our slow-growing Flats ecosystems.
-But could be very expensive to your hull and lower units at the same time!
+Technology can be of enormous help to help stay clear of areas like Coral Reefs, Oyster Bars, and shallow Seagrass that can get hit by your prop and are not only extremely hard on our slow-growing Flats ecosystems.
+But it could be costly to your hull and lower units simultaneously!